7 Key Predictions For The Future Of Voice Assistants And AI

 4. Search Behaviors Will Change

+Voice search has been a hot topic of discussion.
 Visibility of voice will undoubtedly be a challenge.
 This is because the visual interface with voice assistants is missing.
 Users simply cannot see or touch a voice interface unless it is connected to the Alexa or Google Assistant app.
 Search behaviors, in turn, will see a big change.
+In fact, if Juniper’s predictions prove correct, voice-based ad revenue could reach $19 billion by 2022, thanks in large part to the growth of voice search apps on mobile devices.

 Brands are now experiencing a shift in which touchpoints are transforming to listening points, and organic search will be the main way in which brands have visibility. comScore data even reveals that 50% of all search will be via voice tech by 2020.